+Always find a way to make your students realize that they are, indeed, making progress, little though it may be.
 Try to record a fluency activity or to have them create a portfolio with their written work.
 This way they can listen to themselves later, or read previous compositions, and realize their progress.

 Pay compliments when necessary.
 And be ready to give advice on learning strategies and techniques they may use to improve even further.
 Particularly with more advanced students, where progress is less noticeable.

 Activities & Resources